manabutameni/Imgur/README.md

 Note: Make sure "/usr/local/bin" is stated under `echo $PATH`.

-KDE
----
+#KDE

 There is a file named imgur.desktop with you in mind.
-Simply copy to your local `kde4-config --path services` location and make sure it's executable. `chmod +x imgur.desktop`.
+Simply copy imgur.desktop to your local `kde4-config --path services` folder location and make sure it's executable. `chmod +x imgur.desktop`.

 To use: Simply copy the url of an imgur album into your clipboard and right click on an empty area in dolphin.
 Under actions you should see "Imgur Album